hhousni/my_professional_website/content/blog/2022-04-20-Managerial_segmentation/index.markdown

 layout: single-sidebar
 date: '2022-04-21'
 categories:
-   - Machine Learning
    - Marketing
    - Business Analytics
+   - Customer Insights
 tags:
-  - R
+  - RFM segmentation
-  - Marketing
+  - Customer Insights analysis
 slug: managerial-segmentation
 subtitle: A managerial approach
-summary: In this post we explore how to implement the RFM segmentation in R programming.
+summary: In this post we explore how to implement the RFM segmentation in R programming using a managerial approach.
 lastmod: 2021-05-04
 featured: yes
 draft: no